rxchell/CS2030S-AY2324-Sem2/lab/lab1/overview.md

 ### `BankEvent` class (replace with new classes)
 - concrete implementation of Event
+- stores and uses info about bank, customers & counters

 - This class overrides the simulate method to simulate the customer and counter behavior.